 Our professionals will work with you to find the system that's exactly right for your home and your needs.
 Meanwhile, this post will provide you with some guidance on the best kind of security for your individual situation.
 Feel free to skip to the section that best fits your description.

 Cove is a DIY-only home security company with home automation, incredibly competitive pricing, and great customer service.
-We will ship all security system orders within 1 business day, and the security system usually arrives at your home between 3-5 days later.
+We ship all security system orders within 1 business day, and the security system usually arrives at your home between 3-5 days later.
 We also offer a 60-day money-back guarantee.
 If you find that you are dissatisfied with your security system, you can send it back for a full refund within 60 days of purchase.

 Cove's packages are customizable.
 The set packages range in cost from $229-$389, with a $0 down option also available.
 If the provided packages don't seem right for your situation, no problem!
 You are able to build your own package.
 Cove’s security systems incorporate the following elements: